For patients who have been prescribed Idelvion

 Idelvion is for the treatment of haemophilia B for both adults and children.1

-Idelvion contains clotting factor nine (the factor that is missing from or reduced in your blood).1-4 This protein will help your blood to clot and can therefore prevent and treat bleeding in haemophilia B.1
+It contains clotting factor nine (the factor that is missing from or reduced in your blood).1-4 This protein will help your blood to clot and can therefore prevent and treat bleeding episodes in haemophilia B.1

-If you have any questions about your Idelvion treatment – always ask advice from your haemophilia care team.
+If you have any questions about your treatment, always ask advice from your haemophilia care team.

 - Idelvion does not need to be stored in a refrigerator.
-Idelvion can be stored at room temperature (2–25°C).
+Idelvion should be stored at room temperature (2–25°C).
 Do not store above 25°C. Do not freeze.
-Keep vials in the outer carton in order to protect from light
+Keep vials in the outer carton in order to protect from light.

 Reporting of side effects